 Bloodlines of the Illuminati, by Fritz Springmeier (1999).

-I have never been gripped by this topic, but my library would not be complete without this comprehensive work.
+I have never been gripped by this topic, but my library would not be complete without this cult classic.

 The Politics of Cultural Despair: A Study in the rise of the Germanic Ideology, by Fritz Stern (1961).